Abortion (Termination of Pregnancy)

 You usually can resume most daily activities a few days to a couple of weeks after a late second trimester abortion, depending on how far along you were in your pregnancy and whether there were complications.
 You may need to avoid sexual activity for two to six weeks after the procedure.
 In general, you should visit your doctor about two weeks after the procedure.
 Your doctor will give you specific advice about resuming daily activities and working based on your circumstances.

 Cramps can be treated with acetaminophen (Tylenol) or ibuprofen (Advil and others).
 Cramping may be worse after a late second trimester abortion.
 After a medical or surgical abortion, you may be told not to use tampons or douches or have sex for at least two weeks.
 This will help to decrease the risk of an infection of the uterus.
-Vaginal spotting or bleeding is common for a few days up to one to two weeks after a surgical abortion, depending on how far along the pregnancy was at the time of the abortion.
+Vaginal spotting or bleeding is common for a few days up to one to two weeks after a surgical abortion.
+It depends on how far along the pregnancy was at the time of the abortion.

 The risks of a medical abortion include infection, bleeding and incomplete abortion, meaning some of the pregnancy tissue remains.
 These problems are rare and can be treated.
 An incomplete abortion is handled by repeating the dose of medication to end the pregnancy or doing a suction D and C. An infection can be treated with antibiotics.
 Excessive bleeding is treated with medications and possibly dilation and curettage.
 Rarely, a blood transfusion may be necessary if bleeding is unusually heavy.